mananahmed/syllabi/cc2.md

 #### Recommended ADDITIONAL Reading (Theoretical)
 * Paul Ricoeur, "What is a Text?
 Explanation and Understanding" (1981)
-* Elizabeth Grosz, "Bodies and Knowledges: Feminism and the the Crisis of Reason" (1993)
+* Elizabeth Grosz, "Bodies and Knowledges: Feminism and the Crisis of Reason" (1993)
 * Giorgio Agamben, "What is a Paradigm?"
 (2009)
 * Lauren Berlant and Kathleen Stewart, "Collaboration" (2019)